Nadex Refrains From Listing Certain Contracts

 -

-No EUR/JPY, GBP/JPY, or USD/JPY 5-Minute Intraday Currency Binary contracts were listed for the 6:05pm or 6:10pm ET expiration times on trade date May 6, 2020.

-No GBP/JPY 5-Minute Intraday Currency Binary contracts were listed for the 6:05pm or 6:10pm ET expiration times on trade date May 7, 2020.

-No GBP/JPY or GBP/USD 5-Minute Intraday Currency Binary contracts were listed for the 6:05pm or 6:10pm ET expiration times on trade date May 8, 2020.
+No GBP/JPY 5-Minute Intraday Currency Binary contracts were listed for the 6:05pm expiration time on trade date May 12, 2020.
+It was listed beginning with the 6:10pm expiration time.

-No Daily, Weekly or Intraday Natural Gas Binary contracts were listed May 4 through May 6, 2020.Daily and Intraday Natural Gas Binary contracts were relisted beginning on May 7, 2020.

 Should you have any questions or require further information, please contact the Compliance Department.